Dorsa-amiri/Ball-and-Beam/README.md

 - Fixed motor using a semi-circular clamp + cardboard layer for height alignment.
 - Used super glue on gear to prevent internal nut from slipping during operation.

+### Ultrasonic Sensor Mounting
+- Ultrasonic sensor was mounted securely with tape and adjusted for optimal height, with additional consideration for echo reliability.

 ---

 ## ⚙️ Mechanical Challenges & Remedies